How to Make Candles with Dried Flowers

 Especially when working with candles in clear glass jars, this combination may give you a more pleasing experience.
 You honestly have to try and see what you prefer – there is no wrong way.

 With just a few inexpensive materials you can make other special candle projects for your family and friends.
-These made with dried flowers are just one option.
+Beeswax lends itself well to creating many different forms including beeswax candles with molds.

 You can create dipped beeswax candles using only melted wax and some wicking.
 People have been doing that for thousands of years.